 Each governing council has a different way of recruiting or bringing new members into the organization.

-Make sure to download a copy of the 2016 Greek Recruitment Book for information regarding each individual Chapter, as well as information on how to join.
+Make sure to download a copy of the 2017 Greek Recruitment Book for information regarding each individual Chapter, as well as information on how to join.
+(New picture coming soon!)

 IFC can recruit members at any point during the year, but focuses on hosting recruitment events and offering invitations to membership in the first few weeks of each semester.
 In the fall, recruitment starts Sunday before classes.
 Spring semester recruitment usually takes place during week two or three of the spring semester.

-- Email DAN HILLENMEYER, IFC Vice President of Recruitment at firstname.lastname@example.org to learn more!
+- Email Daniel Correll, IFC Vice President of Recruitment at firstname.lastname@example.org to learn more!

-- Email TAYLOR THOMPSON, Panhellenic Recruitment Director at email@example.com to learn more!
+- Email Kylie Schaefer, Panhellenic Recruitment Director at email@example.com to learn more!